orabiii/employee-ms/README.md

 ## Docker

 For best practices in deployment, consider building Docker containers for the three services, using either a Dockerfile or Docker Compose.
-This approach allows you to create images that can be run as containers and uploaded to a Docker registry for easy access and deployment.
+This approach allows us to create docker images that can be run as a container and uploaded to a Docker registry for easy access and deployment.

-Due to time and system resource constraints, Docker implementation will be addressed in a future update.
+Due to time and system resource constraints, Docker implementation will be addressed later.